wyattshapiro/nyc_311/README.md

 ### Solution

 In order to effectively gain insight into Noise Complaints and other non-emergency service requests in NYC, I turned to NYC Open Data 311.
-I needed to structure the data and load it into a database for later analysis.
-The proposed plan consists of a Python ETL pipeline with two stages:
+I needed to extract the data from APIs, structure it, and load it into a data warehouse for later analysis.
+The proposed plan consists of a Python ETL pipeline with the following stages:

 - Stage 1a: Extract raw 311 data from API
   - Query NYC Open Data 311 Endpoint